CLMBRs/corpus-filtering/README.md

     ```sh
     conda env create -f environment.yml
     ```
-    By default this will create a conda env whose name is indicated on the first line of the `environment.yml` file (presently, `corpus_filter_env`).
+    By default this will create a conda env whose name is indicated on the first line of the `environment.yml` file (presently, `corpus-filtering`).
 You can change this by adding the `-n` flag followed by the desired name of your environment.
 1. After the environment is created, whenever you want to work on this project, first activate the environment:
     ```sh
-    conda activate corpus_filter_env
+    conda activate corpus-filtering
     ```
 1. When you are done, you can exit the environment with `conda deactivate`.
 1. If you pull code from the repo and the `environment.yml` file has changed, update your environment by running the following (after activating the environment):